≡ Menu

 What rate can I qualify for?

-1. Preferred Plus: If you have been diagnosed with basal cell carcinoma or squamous cell carcinoma that has been completely removed and has not spread beyond the skin’s surface, you may be eligible for a Preferred Plus rate, which is the best rate available.
+1. Preferred Plus: If you have been diagnosed with basal or squamous cell carcinoma that has been completely removed and has not spread beyond the skin’s surface, you may be eligible for a Preferred Plus rate, the best rate available.
 You should also be cancer-free for at least two years, have no history of multiple skin cancers, and have a favorable medical history.

-2. Preferred: If you have been diagnosed with basal cell carcinoma or squamous cell carcinoma that has not spread beyond the skin’s surface and have a favorable medical history, you may be eligible for a Preferred rate.
+2. Preferred: If you have been diagnosed with basal or squamous cell carcinoma that has not spread beyond the skin’s surface and has a favorable medical history, you may be eligible for a Preferred rate.

 It’s worth noting that the rates and eligibility criteria may vary by insurance company, so it’s important to shop around and compare quotes from different insurers to find the best coverage at the most affordable price.
-Additionally, if you have a history of skin cancer, it’s a good idea to work with an independent insurance agent or broker who can help you navigate the underwriting process and find the best coverage options for your specific needs.
+Additionally, suppose you have a history of skin cancer.
+In that case, it’s a good idea to work with an independent insurance agent or broker who can help you navigate the underwriting process and find the best coverage options for your specific needs.

 Here are some steps you can take to help ensure that you get the best life insurance coverage for your needs: